-|All of the scientific advisors are employed by other entities and some have consulting agreements with other such entities, some of which may compete with us.
+All of the scientific advisors are employed by other entities and some have consulting agreements with other such entities, some of which may compete with us.
 Five of the current scientific advisors receive \$1,000 per month from us and one scientific advisor receives \$2,000 per month from us.
 The scientific advisors are expected to devote only a small portion of their time to us and are not expected to participate actively in our day-to-day affairs.
 Certain of the institutions with which the scientific advisors are affiliated may adopt new regulations or policies that limit the ability of the scientific advisors to consult with us.
 It is possible that any inventions or processes discovered by the scientific advisors will remain the property of such persons or of such persons' employers.
-In addition, the institutions with which the scientific advisors, to our competitors.
+In addition, the institutions with which the scientific advisors are affiliated may make available the research services of their personnel, including the scientific advisors, to our competitors.

-Dr. Yitzak Apeloig is Professor and Chairman of the Department of Chemistry at the Technicon -- Israel Institute of Technology in Haifa, Israel.
+Dr. Yitzak Apeloig is Professor and Chairman of the Department of Chemistry at the Technion - Israel Institute of Technology in Haifa, Israel.
 He is an authority in the areas of Organosilicon Chemistry, Computational Chemistry and Mechanistic Organic Chemistry.